DeepakGoli/Antispoof_dnn/README.md

 # Antispoof_dnn
 DNN
-agos used in the spoof detection
+algos used in the spoof detection